 The local bank has traditionally been the source of capital for small business owners in the United States.
 In fact, when most small business owners realize they need financing, their local bank is the first place they think of.
 This makes sense when you consider they often use other bank services; like a business checking account, maybe a business credit card, a merchant services account, or even a business savings account.

-Although any particular bank may evaluate you and your business differently, here are some pretty basic criteria most banks are looking at when they consider your small business loan application:
+Although any particular bank may evaluate you and your business differently, here are some pretty basic criteria most banks are looking at when you’re applying for a small business loan:

 - Personal Credit Score: Most banks like to see a personal credit score of 700 or better, although some will go as low as 680 if the borrower can demonstrate an otherwise healthy business and other criteria are met.